jowharshamshiri/ws/ADDING_NEW_TOOLS.md

 ### Core Principles

-All tools in the Nomion tool suite must adhere to these fundamental principles:
+All tools in the Workspace tool suite must adhere to these fundamental principles:

 1. **Safety First**: Never destructive without explicit confirmation
 2. **Atomic Operations**: All-or-nothing operations to prevent corruption